Craig James (defensive back)

-Craig James (born April 29, 1996) is an American football cornerback for the New York Jets of the National Football League (NFL).
+Craig James (born April 29, 1996) is an American professional football defensive back.
+He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Southern Illinois.

-Early life and high school
+Early life

 James was born and grew up in Edwardsville, Illinois and attended Edwardsville High School, where he played football and ran track.
+WNBA player Kate Martin's dad, Matt Martin, was Craig James's and Buffalo Bills defensive end A. J. Epenesa's football and track coach as well as Riley Patterson's football coach during their student years at Edwardsville High School.

 College career

 James played his first two seasons at the University of Minnesota, serving as a reserve corner and the team's primary punt returner until breaking his leg during his sophomore season.
 James transferred to Southern Illinois for his final two seasons.
 As a junior, James recorded 30 tackles and led the Salukis with three interceptions and nine passes broken up and was named to the Missouri Valley Football Conference All-Newcomer team.

 Professional career

 Minnesota Vikings

 James was signed by the Minnesota Vikings as an undrafted free agent on April 30, 2018.
 He was cut by the Vikings at the end of the preseason.
-James was re-signed to the Vikings' practice squad on October 16, 2018.
-James was promoted to the Vikings' active roster on November 27, 2018.
-James made his NFL debut on December 2, 2018 against the New England Patriots.
+James was re-signed to the Vikings' practice squad on October 16.
+James was promoted to the Vikings' active roster on November 27.
+James made his NFL debut on December 2, against the New England Patriots.
 James played three games during his rookie season, appearing exclusively on special teams.

 James was waived during final roster cuts on August 31, 2019.